ethcatherders/EIPIP/All EIPIP Meetings/Meeting 049.md

 **Micah**: Yeah it's the the one thing that I'm waiting for before I really start pushing hard on people to move over is that because Greg did bring up a good point that if you can't repeatedly edit indefinitely your original post then it doesn't serve as a complete replacement for github issues so as long as we are unable to edit marginal posts I think that we will have a hard time asserting to people that they need to move.

 **Pooja**: That make total sense.
-I don't know Liggy are you part of that team uh the fellowship of ethereum magician sorry to put you on the spot I'm just wondering like who would be the best person to reach I know uh Annet and maybe Jimmy but anyone else who are aware of the process behind the scene for fellowship of a ethereum magician.
+I don't know Ligi are you part of that team uh the fellowship of ethereum magician sorry to put you on the spot I'm just wondering like who would be the best person to reach I know uh Annet and maybe Jimmy but anyone else who are aware of the process behind the scene for fellowship of a ethereum magician.
 They seem to be stepped away from the microphone maybe for a while but I'll check with the team and we'll try to have some update by the next meeting.
 And yes one item that I already have shared in the discord channel that now the eipv the eip validator that has been moved to ethereum github repository.
 So, that's one good thing that we achieved in a while and that also concludes the item listed here anyone else has anything to bring up?

 **Micah**: We should probably discuss not many more people in the call but we should probably discuss making Sam and or who is it?
 Will? tried quite a bit of editing lately.